Although visiting Kyoto should be on your Japan itinerary, there are also amazing day trips from Kyoto that should not be missed.

-Hiroshima is a beautiful, bustling city that’s easy to get to from Kyoto if you take the shinkansen bullet train.
+Hiroshima is a beautiful, bustling city that’s easy to reach in a few hours from Kyoto train station if you take the shinkansen bullet train.

 Getting to Hiroshima early from Kyoto gives visitors plenty of time to see some of the city’s best sights.

-Within the park is the Atomic Bomb Dome, a shell that has remained since World War II as a sobering reminder of the devastation caused to this beautiful city.
+Within the Hiroshima Peace Memorial Park is the Atomic Bomb Dome, a shell that has remained since World War II as a sobering reminder of the devastation caused to this beautiful city.